 Hello.
 I am a Nurse Practitioner/Midwife in practice since 1987 when I finished my Masters Degree at Georgetown University.
-My interest in Women’s Healthcare dates back to my college years—I graduated Hamilton College in 1979 with a BA in Film and Photography.
+My interest in Women’s Healthcare dates back to my college years—I graduated Hamilton College with a BA in Film and Photography.
 When there I started The Women’s Resource Center creating a clearinghouse of local healthcare options and encouraging health education and self understanding.
 When I returned to school, obtaining my BS in Nursing from New York University, I volunteered at the Chelsea Women’s Health Collective where I was a “Lay cap fitter” (really).
 That was my first clinical position.
 We were an FDA clinical site for the original cervical cap research.
 Lots of water under the bridge since then.

-I came to Charlottesville in 1985 but left for graduate school returning in 1989.
+I came to Charlottesville in 1985 but left for graduate school in 1986, returning in 1989.
 I began my local practice of gynecology and birth care in 1990.
 At that time I introduced Midwifery care to Martha Jefferson Hospital.
 I attended births there until 2006 when I ended that aspect of my practice.
 Sorry, I no longer provide pregnancy or birth care, I focus my care on gynecology care–women’s healthcare.

-My practice is unusual.
-It’s in my house.
-I really like it.
+My practice is unusual: It’s in my house.
+It is private, comfortable and professional.
 There was a time when I was in my office and also working in other more traditional “medical” settings.
-I found when I was in my office I slowed down.
-I took more time.
-Asked more open ended questions.
-I listened better.
-I set my own schedule and I gave myself the time I wanted in order to actually care for my patients.
-The end results was more satisfaction both for my patients and for me.
+I find that when I am in my office I slow down.
+I take more time.
+I ask more open ended questions.
+I listen better.
+I set my own schedule and I give myself the time I wanted in order to actually care for my patients.
+The end results in more satisfaction both for my patients and for me.

 Originally from New York City, I have now been in Charlottesville many years longer than the city of my birth.
 No doubt however, I am a New Yorker, but a lot softer one than in the years before.
 I share my home with my husband, Mark Farrington, he is a Clinical Nurse Specialist working for the Veterans Administration in a chronic pain clinic.
-We have four children between us and two very lovely grand daughters.
+We have three children between us and two very lovely grand daughters.